Abhinendra2016/SEO-Using-Python-/README.md

 - Checking on-page SEO factors
 - Automating routine SEO tasks

+## SEO Automation Using API

+### Benefits of the Web Search Indexing API

+The Indexing API allows site owners to notify Google when they add or remove pages from their site, or update content at a previously-submitted URL.
+This can help Google schedule pages for a fresh crawl, which can lead to higher quality user traffic and improved search visibility.

 Each project is designed to save time and provide valuable insights to improve your SEO efforts.